-- 1. Loss of eligibility for Medicaid or for participation in Medicaid managed care; - The beneficiary's permanent residence changes to a location outside the MCO's Medicaid service area.
-However, if the resident moves to a location serviced by other MCOs, the resident must reenroll into a new MCO as soon as administratively possible; - 3.
-Continuous placement in a nursing facility, State institution or intermediate care facility for the mentally retarded for more than thirty (30) calendar days; - 4.
+- The beneficiary's permanent residence changes to a location outside the MCO's Medicaid service area. - 2.
+Continuous placement in a nursing facility, State institution or intermediate care facility for the mentally retarded for more than thirty (30) calendar days; - 3.
 Error in enrollment.
-This may occur if the beneficiary was inaccurately classified as eligible for enrollment in an MCO, if the beneficiary does not meet the eligibility requirements for eligibility groups permitted to enroll in an MCO, or after a request for exemption is approved if the enrollment broker enrolled the beneficiary while their exemption request was being considered; or - 5.
+This may occur if the beneficiary was inaccurately classified as eligible for enrollment in an MCO, if the beneficiary does not meet the eligibility requirements for eligibility groups permitted to enroll in an MCO, or after a request for exemption is approved if the beneficiary was enrolled while their exemption request was being considered; or - 4.
 Beneficiary death.

 The MCO may not initiate disenrollment for any enrollee except as specified above; the MCO may not terminate enrollment because of an adverse change in the enrollee's health status; the enrollee's utilization of medical services; diminished mental capacity; or uncooperative or disruptive behavior resulting from his or her special needs (except when his or her continued enrollment in the MCO seriously impairs the entity's ability to furnish services to either this or other enrollees).
 The MCO may not request disenrollment because of an enrollee's attempt to exercise his or her rights under the grievance system.
-The MCO must assure BMS that terminations are consistent with the reasons permitted under the contract.
-BMS has responsibility for promptly arranging for services for any enrollee whose enrollment is terminated for reasons other than loss of Medicaid eligibility.
+The MCO must assure DHHR that terminations are consistent with the reasons permitted under the contract.
+DHHR has responsibility for promptly arranging for services for any enrollee whose enrollment is terminated for reasons other than loss of Medicaid eligibility.

-After BMS becomes aware of, or is alerted to, the existence of one of the reasons listed above, BMS will notify the enrollment broker of the beneficiary's loss of eligibility.
-In the case of continuous placement in a facility or institution for more than thirty (30) calendar days, the MCO must notify BMS within five (5) business days following the 30th day of admission.
-The enrollment broker will then notify the beneficiary or family and update the enrollment roster to inform the MCO of disenrollment.
+In the case of continuous placement in a nursing facility, State institution, or intermediate care facility for the mentally retarded for more than thirty (30) calendar days, the MCO must notify DHHR within five (5) business days following the 30th day of admission.
 The effective date of the disenrollment will be no later than the first day of the second month after the month in which the MCO requests termination.
-When notifying BMS of its intent to disenroll an enrollee, the MCO must specify the reason for the request in order to assure BMS that the reason for the request is consistent with the permissible reasons specified in this contract.
-BMS will make the final decision to approve or deny the requested MCO-initiated disenrollment.
-If BMS does not act on the MCO's request for a disenrollment, the disenrollment will be considered as approved.
+When notifying DHHR of its intent to disenroll an enrollee, the MCO must specify the reason for the request in order to assure DHHR that the reason for the request is consistent with the permissible reasons specified in this contract, DHHR will make the final decision to approve or deny the requested MCO-initiated disenrollment.
+If DHHR does not act on the MCO's request for a disenrollment, the disenrollment will be considered as approved.

-3.2.4.2 Enrollee-Initiated Disenrollment
+4.2.4.2 Enrollee-Initiated Disenrollment